Automatic Dish Gel Production

 Sonic is often asked to help analyze and justify the Sonolator Homogenizer systems we manufacture for our clients in the toiletries or home care industry.
 An example of this is the case of the Automatic Dish Gel application.

-Our Automatic Dish Gel customer reported that their current process involved the following: The […]
+Our Automatic Dish Gel customer reported that their current […]

 One of our clients recently came to Sonic with a blending and homogenizing application.
 The client was taking inputs from totes and bulk storage and weighing them into 55-gallon drums.
 Once the correct ratio was achieved the material was mixed using a propeller mixer inside the 55-gallon drum.
-After mixing was completed the finished material was then […]
+After mixing was completed the […]

-One question which arises time and again when evaluating the Sonolator Homogenizer is, “What is the primary controlling factor of the Sonolator Homogenizer?”
+One question we receive time and again, when customers are evaluating the Sonolator Homogenizer is, “What is its primary controlling factor”?
 The answer is pressure, pressure, and pressure!

-The most important parameter in measuring the amount of “mixing energy” or intensity of mixing within the Sonolator Homogenizer is pump-to-orifice pressure.
-The Sonolator Homogenizer is operated between […]
+The most important parameter in measuring the amount of “mixing energy” or intensity of mixing within homogenizer is pump-to-orifice pressure.
+The equipment is operated between 150 – […]

 In college I never thought I’d someday get involved with homogenizers, never-mind a homogenizer called a Sonolator!
 Sure, I figured valves, pumps, flow meters, etc. This was standard fare for process engineering after all.
 Homogenizers are a bit trickier and less well known.
 Wikipedia defines them as such:

-Occasionally we receive an inquiry regarding a used Sonolator homogenizer.
-The client wants to know the specifications for a system built 10-30 years ago.
-Sometimes we have the records and can provide detailed specifications.
-Often the unit is too old for our records and we have to provide an educated guess as to the original […]
+Occasionally, we receive an inquiry regarding used equipment.
+The client might want to know the specifications for a system built 10-30 years ago.
+Sometimes, we have the records and can provide detailed specifications.
+Often, the unit is too old for our records and we can provide an educated guess as to the original design.
+Additionally, […]